Scaling properties of scale-free networks in degree-thresholding renormalization flows: Results and Discussion

-When evaluating the critical exponent $\alpha$ of synthetic networks, we can obtain this result by generating a series of networks with different initial sizes.
+When evaluating the scaling exponent $\alpha$ of synthetic networks, we can obtain this result by generating a series of networks with different initial sizes.
 For real networks, however, there is usually a single initial size.
+A natural question is how to calculate the scaling exponent for a particular network {with a single size}.
+To address this issue, we conduct further research on CL scale-free networks with a single initial size. {Specifically, we generate a CL scale-free network $G_0$ with $N_0=10^5$, and then obtain the subgraph $G(\mathcal{K}_T)$ under the given degree threshold $\mathcal{K}_T$.
+The $\mathcal{K}_T$ used here is essentially the same as the $k_T$ used above, with the main difference being that $\mathcal{K}_T$ is a degree threshold explicitly set for a single initial network, and its value range is usually limited to a very narrow interval.
+For example, as shown in Fig.~S13, the size of the initial network $G_0$ is $N_0=10^5$, its three subgraphs under degree thresholds $\mathcal{K}_T = 5, 10, 15$ are obtained, respectively, and the size of $G_(\mathcal{K}_T)$ is $N(\mathcal{K}_T)$ = 51734, 19901, and 10664, respectively.
+Next, we take $G_0$ and its three subgraphs as new initial reference networks to investigate their FSS behavior in DTR flows (see Fig.~S13 and Fig.~S14).
+Therefore, the subgraph size is within a reasonable range in this context.
+In other words, the subgraph size $N(\mathcal{K}_T)$ cannot be too close to $N_0$, nor too small.
+For simplicity, we chose the appropriate $\mathcal{K}_T$ so that the size of the subgraph is roughly equal to $N_0/2$, $N_0/5$, and $N_0/10$ (or $N_0/2$, $N_0/4$, and $N_0/8$).
+However, the $k_T$ can take on a wide range of values.
+For instance, for the BA scale-free network with $N_0=10^4$, when $k_T=100$, the size of the subgraph $G(k_T)$ is $N_{k_T}<100$, which is more than a hundred times smaller than the original network (see Fig.~\ref{Fig:3}).}

-A natural question, then, is how to calculate the critical exponent for a particular network.
-To address this issue, we carried out further research on scale-free networks with a single initial size.
-First, taking CL scale-free models as an example, we generate an initial network $G_0$ with $N_0 = 10^5$, set the threshold $\mathcal{K}_T$, and obtain a subnetwork $G(\mathcal{K}_T)$ of $G_0$ by using DTR technology.
-Notice that the $\mathcal{K}_T$ is used here to distinguish $k_T$.
-Then, $G_0$ and its subnetworks are taken as research objects to study the FSS behavior of their observables under the DTR flow.
-Thus, under the FSS hypothesis, the observable $\mathcal{Z}$ satisfies,
+In the above context, $G_0$ and its subnetworks are taken as initial networks to study the FSS behavior of their observables in the DTR flow.
+By analogy with Eq.~\eqref{Eq:3}, under the FSS hypothesis, the observable $\mathcal{Z}$ satisfies,